Online CIBIL Score check

 Hard Inquiry

-impact on credit score
+Impact on credit score

-Doesn’t impact your credit score
+It doesn’t impact your credit score.

 Impacts your credit score

-Doesn’t reflect in the credit report
+It doesn’t reflected in the credit report

 Reflects on your credit report

-When is it done
+When is it carried out

 For providing pre-approved offers

-Before loan or credit
+Before a loan or credit

 Consent